michaeltlombardi/pentola-book/manuscript/01-core-mechanics.md

 G>
 G> #### Example Initiative: Three Combatants
 G>
-G> As in the last example, but there's now a third combatant, Galner (INT 30, Needlejutsu skill bonus  21%), who is teamed up with Tarasi against Toph.
+G> As in the last example, but there's now a third combatant, Galner (Flax 30, Needlejutsu skill bonus  21%), who is teamed up with Tarasi against Toph.
 G> Toph's result is a 31 (success), Tarasi's a 79 (failure), and Galner's a 10 (success).
 G>
 G> Tarasi declares her action first, deciding to kick at Toph.